antiguru/rahmen/README.md

 delay = 90
 ```
 Values for font size (px) and the interval before the next image (in s, see above, --time parameter).
+If command line parameters are given, they take precedence over the values in this file.

 ### Metadata
 ```toml